Calgary Real Estate Market Trends

 - Average Days on Market (DOM) was 33 Days for Calgary homes sold vs. 27 days last year.
 Average DOM for Calgary condo listings was 35 days vs. 29 days last March

-- The seller's market Calgary property owners enjoyed last year has moderated as a result of the decline in oil prices.
-Even so, 13% of all homes sales in February sold for list price or above.
+- The seller's market Calgary property owners enjoyed the past 2 years has transformed into a buyers market with the decline in oil prices.
+Even so, 11% of all detached homes sales in March was sold for list price or more.

 Search for Calgary Homes: